-- Grade 7 Module 5 Topic C Lesson 21 Random samples to draw informal references about the difference in population means. - Grade 7 Module 5 Topic C Lesson 22 The difference in sample means as a multiple of a measure of variability. - Grade 7 Module 5 Topic D Lesson 23 Students understand the meaningful difference of two sample means due to sample variability.
+- Grade 7 Module 5 Topic C Lesson 22 The difference in sample means as a multiple of a measure of variability. - Grade 7 Module 5 Topic D Lesson 23 Students understand the meaningful difference of two sample means due to sample variability.